 The mission of SAU Tech's Center for Online Learning is to provide asynchronous educational opportunities for students, and to provide personnel, equipment, and support resources to faculty teaching online and students taking online courses.
 Classes offered via the Internet can be taken without ever setting foot on the campus.
-Students need only have an up-to-date computer.
+Students need only have an up-to-date computer and access to the internet.
 The asynchronous delivery of college courses especially fits the busy schedules of people today who find it difficult to set aside time to attend classes on-site.
-For additional information regarding SAU Tech's Internet courses, call 1.870.574.4453 or 1.870.574.4586.
+For additional information regarding SAU Tech's online courses, call 1.870.574.4453 or 1.870.574.4586.
 You can also e-mail to wblrng@sautech.edu.